-• The BII's strategy for the future, as captured below in the strategic framework, is an increased focused on the individual.
-We aim to support, inspire, celebrate and promote the diverse range of individuals in licensed retail.
+Our plans for individual memberships for early stage professionals has been further developed and is expected to be launched in late 2020.
+This aims to support, inspire, celebrate and promote the diverse range of individuals in licensed retail.
 We will share ideas, offer trusted advice and insight and help individuals forge a career pathway strengthened by relevant training which underpins their professional development.

-In support of this strategy, 2019 will continue to see the BII realise benefits through increased membership retention due to an improved CRM and website, fully integrated to enhance the member experience, as well as the continuation of the BII marketplace which improves the membership offer and provide benefits to members that will far outweigh the cost of their membership.
+In support of this strategy, 2020 will continue to see the BII realise benefits through increased membership retention due to an improved CRM and website, fully integrated to enhance the member experience, as well as the continuation of the BII marketplace which improves the membership offer and provide benefits to members that will far outweigh the cost of their membership.